9 Elements You Need for an A-class Product Page (+1 Bonus)

 If the customer is browsing a product, they will want to know all the necessary information about the delivery upfront.
 Suppose there’s additional information about any other extra costs.
 In that case, this is the time and place to give them because 56% of consumers abandon carts when presented with unexpected expenses.
-We don’t want this to happen now, do we?
+We don’t want our cart abandonment rates to go up now, do we?
 So include the following information on the product page or add clear links to the product pages to lead the customers to the necessary information:

 - Delivery costs

 - Expected delivery dates